fryzito/full-stack-practice-repo/README.md

- # Repo to practice Backend and Frontend
+ # Practice Repo Backend and Frontend

- Diferent projects to practica and learn
+ Projects to practica and learn

-### django + react
+### Stacks

  ### Django
     > remember to run as admin, in order to avoid error